 Address: This comes last because the employer likely won’t use it to contact you.
 Give either the name of the municipality you reside in or your full legal address because the employer must know if the commute is manageable.
-Use the Canada Post provincial abbreviation for your province.
+Use the Canada Post two-letter provincial abbreviation for your province.
 If you are temporarily living abroad and are not residing in your permanent address, use your current address and explain the situation in a PS in your cover letter.
 Do the same thing if you are planning to relocate.

 Here is an example of a strong contact section.

 And finally, if you need help, feel free to give me a call at 604 418-7094.